HMAC Request Signing Guide

 Include all four custom headers on every API request:

-Header | Value | Purpose |
+header | value | purpose |

-x-auth-client | Your CLIENT_ID | Identifies who is calling the API |
+X-Auth-Client | Your CLIENT_ID | Identifies who is calling the API |

-x-auth-timestamp | The ISO 8601 timestamp | Prevents replay of old requests |
+X-Auth-Timestamp | Unix timestamp in seconds | Prevents replay of old requests |

-x-auth-nonce | The UUID v4 nonce | Adds per-request uniqueness |
+X-Auth-Nonce | 16-byte hex-encoded nonce | Adds per-request uniqueness |

-x-auth-signature | The Base64 HMAC | Verifies integrity & authenticity |
+X-Auth-Signature | The hex-encoded HMAC | Verifies integrity & authenticity |

 Tip: Always validate on the server that: